GradyMoran/flnp/README.md

 Delay refers to a time delay after entering the previous answer before the next number is read.
 It is in seconds.

+Slow controls the speed at which the number is read.
+Can be set to True or False.

 Run:
 python3 flnp.py